integralbyte/AskMyPDF/README.md

 PINECONE_INDEX=
 ```

-4. Modify the user question in the file
+4. Modify the user question in `app.js`.

 5. Run the app: